William Jackson (secretary): Society of the Cincinnati

 Jackson succeeded Henry Knox in 1799 as secretary general of the Society of the Cincinnati, a group of former Continental Army officers.
 On behalf of the remaining officers of the war, he headed an unsuccessful effort to lobby Congress to grant all veteran Revolutionary officers half-pay for life in 1818.
 Congress was to pass such a bill in 1826, fifty years after independence, but Jackson was not associated with it; his last public appearance was welcoming the Marquis de Lafayette to Philadelphia in 1824.
 He remained secretary general of the society until his death.

 Death

-On December 18, 1828, at age 69, Jackson died in Philadelphia.
-He is interred in Christ Church Cemetery in Philadelphia, along with his wife.
+On December 18, 1828, at age 69, Jackson died in Philadelphia, and was interred along with his wife in Christ Church Burial Ground in Philadelphia, where Benjamin Franklin was earlier interred in 1790.